Phylogenetics-Brown-BIOL1425/phylogeneticbiology/assignments/hydroidolina/README.md

    input alignments?

-## Independent phylogenetic analyses of each gene
+## Phylogenetic analyses of each gene

 Now that you have trimmed alignments for each gene, you will build trees with them.
 Copy the mpi raxml script from